awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `FSxWindowsFileServerVolumeConfiguration`
 Type: Object
 Required: Yes
-This parameter is specified when you are using the [Amazon FSx for Windows File Server](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) file system for task storage\.
+This parameter is specified when you are using the [FSx for Windows File Server](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) file system for task storage\.
 `fileSystemId`
 Type: String
 Required: Yes
-The Amazon FSx for Windows File Server file system ID to use\.
+The FSx for Windows File Server file system ID to use\.
 `rootDirectory`
 Type: String
 Required: Yes
-The directory within the Amazon FSx for Windows File Server file system to mount as the root directory inside the host\.
+The directory within the FSx for Windows File Server file system to mount as the root directory inside the host\.
 `authorizationConfig`
 `credentialsParameter`
 Type: String